sporto/hop/docs/matching-routes.md

 # Matching routes

-Create a parser using `Navigation.makeParser` combined with `Hop.makeMatcher`.
+Create a parser using `Navigation.makeParser` combined with `Hop.makeResolver`.
 There are serveral strategies you can use.

 ## Given you have some configuration